How We Helped Dog Guard® of Wisconsin Achieve 5X ROI on Paid Advertising & Generate $337,925 in Web Generated Revenue in 2021

 To generate leads, we created a new Google Ads campaign from scratch.
 This included:

-• Keyword research and strategy;
+• Keyword research and strategy

-• Campaign set-up, ad copywriting for four ad groups;
+• Campaign set-up, ad copywriting for four ad groups

-• Ongoing campaign management and reporting for tracking and optimizing campaign performance.
+• Ongoing campaign management and reporting for tracking and optimizing campaign performance

 The budget started low—about $500 per month—to help us test our strategy and campaign assets before investing more.
-This testing period would yield positive results, prompting us to increase our spend the following spring.

 In addition to Google paid search ads, we launched a retargeting display ad campaign to re-engage individuals who had visited the site but left without converting.

-• Driving inbound lead generation via the website;
+• Driving inbound lead generation via the website

-• Enabling ecommerce product sales to streamline fulfillment processes.
+• Enabling ecommerce product sales to streamline fulfillment processes

 Part II: Initial Results and Optimizations